Hey look! It’s an actual blog post! Not a group hike, or a reposting of published work!

 Another flight attendant I hadn’t seen came over, knelt down beside me and in a gentle tone asked me what happened.
 I started to explain, but she was already backing up the other two flight attendants, saying I was ignoring safety protocols and that it would be better to delay the flight and have me escorted off.
 Asking a question is not ignoring safety protocols.
 I felt totally helpless.

 A couple of the dudes who’d said things were laughing at me and since I knew there was no turning back, I said, “of course a white man isn’t going to know what’s actually happening here.
-The world is made for you.
-You have no idea what it’s like to be mistreated for who you are.”
+The world is made for you.”
 This was a slim fingernail clipping of what I really felt, but I got to look like an instigator and a crazy bitch, regardless.

 The plane backed up the few dozen feet it had rolled away and there was all this dramatic “prepare for arrival” smoke and mirrors.
-I was escorted off the plane and met with POLICE.
+I was escorted off the plane by POLICE.
 I had no idea what was about to happen and I was terrified.
 When we reached the gate counter attendant, he told the police they could go.
-I then realized they were there for the safety of the staff, which was a relief, but also just made everything feel even more off the rails.

 Even the counter person, though polite, did not want to hear about what happened.
 He explained it wasn’t his concern what did or didn’t happen, it was his job to get me where I was going on a different flight.
 I appreciated the honesty and boundaries, but I was distraught over the fact that no one wanted to know my side of things.
 Not a drop of compassion coming from any direction.
 It was so lonely.